friday963/aws-security-specialty-notes/README.md

         - must "DeleteImportedKeyMaterial" API to remove key material.
         - InvalidKeyId when using SSM parameter store indicates KMS key not enabled.
         - Know difference between AWS managed and customer managed KMS keys and automatic vs manual rotation.
+4. Cloud HSM
+    - Stands for Cloud Hardware Security Module
+    - Generate and use your own encryption keys.
+    - Runs in your own VPC.
+    - FIPS 140-2 level 3 validated HSM.
+    - AWS managed service.
+    - Retain control of your encryption keys.
+AWS has no visibility of your encryption keys.
+    - Use cases:
+        - Offload SSL/TLS processing from web servers.
+        - Protect private keys for certificate authority.
+        - Store master key for transparent data encryption.
+        - Custom key store for KMS

+5. Securing data on volume stores (EBS, S3, EFS)
+    - S3
+        - Server side encryption with S3 managed keys (SSE-S3)
+            - Encryption and decryption takes place ON S3 itself.
+            - How
+                - S3 managed keys
+                - Unique object keys
+                - Master key
+                - AES 256
+        - Server side encryption with AWS KMS managed keys (SSE-KMS)
+            - Encryption and decryption happens on the S3 side.
+                - How
+                    - KMS managed keys
+                    - KMS key can be customer generated
+        - Server-side encryption, client provided keys (SSE-C)
+            - Encryption and decryption happens on the S3 side.
+            - How
+                - Client managed keys
+                - Not stored on AWS
+        - Client-side encryption
+            - Encryption happens on the client side, not the server side.
+            - How
+                - Client managed keys
+                - NOt stored on AWS.
+                - Could use a KMS key
+        - S3 Default encryption
+            - Set default encryption so all new objects are encrypted when stored in the bucket.
+            - Encrypted using server-side encryption.
+            - Encrypts objects before saving to disk and decrypts upon download.
+            - No change to encryption of objects that existed in bucket before encryption was enabled.